 Smart bookmarks (on-device AI)

 Let private, on-device AI keep your bookmarks for you.
-Turn it on and every page you open is quietly filed into a tidy, auto-categorised bookmark — and nothing ever leaves your machine.
+It runs automatically — every page you open is quietly filed into a tidy, auto-categorised bookmark — and nothing ever leaves your machine.
+Turn it off anytime.

 What Smart bookmarks does